GincoAutomation/server/architecture.md

           data:{
             // for devices
-            deviceId // Id of the device that is represented type // type of the device oneof ['light', 'switch',...] actionOnClick // action that should be fired when clicking on the device
+            deviceId // Id of the device that is represented uiType // type of the device oneof ['light', 'switch',...]

             // for input
-            type // type of input: oneof ['switch', 'slider'] actionOnClick // action that should be fired when clicking on the input field, question: maybe this should also fire an event instead of an action...
+            type // type of input: oneof ['switch', 'slider'] }
-          }
         }
       ]